Threshold transient growth as a criterion for turbulent mean profiles: Discussion

 Another interesting direction for development is trying to estimate {\em expected} rather than maximum growth values.
 LD21 test an ensemble of streamwise-averaged DNS velocity fields for energy growth capability and folding in more of the properties of this into the secondary growth problem would clearly be valuable.
 A recent study by \cite{Towne23} has started to consider how the distribution of fluctuations available to initiate growth can influence the expected growth later.
 Here, the more relevant calculation would be to study what the expected secondary growth characteristics are on the observed primary streak distribution.

-Mechanistically, \cite{Lozano-Duran21} speculate that both the Orr and `push-over' effects are needed for sustaining turbulence in minimal channels.
-However, these two processes act over very different timescales: while the Orr mechanism acts on the fast advective timescale ( $\mathcal{O}(0.15 h/ u_{\tau})$ found by \cite{Jimenez15} in channel flow), `push-over' acts on the slow viscous timescale.
-It remains unknown how these two processes synergise in a linear calculation to create optimal growth that cannot be achieved by only one of the two (the ability for one to pump prime the other is clear from nonlinear calculations, e.g. see the appendix B in \cite{Kerswell_14}).
-A study in the spirit of \cite{Jiao21}, who recently looked at the synergy between the `lift-up' and Orr processes, seems called for although the base flow has to be spanwise-varying to activate `push-over' which will significantly complicate matters.
+Mechanistically, \cite{Lozano-Duran21} speculate that both the Orr and `push-over' effects are needed for sustaining turbulence in minimal channels and this is certainly replicated in our secondary growth analysis.
+However, these two processes appear to act over very different timescales: while the Orr mechanism acts on the fast advective timescale ( $\mathcal{O}(0.15 h/ u_{\tau})$ found by \cite{Jimenez15} in channel flow), `push-over' would seem to act on the slow viscous timescale in analogy with `lift-up'.
+That is, slowly decaying streamwise rolls {\em spanwise}-advecting the now {\em spanwise} shear over time to create streaks (for `lift-up, replace `spanwise' with 'cross-stream').
+It is unclear how Orr and push-over synergise in a linear calculation to create optimal growth that cannot be achieved by only one of the two (the ability for one to feed energy into the other is clear from nonlinear calculations, e.g. see the appendix B in \cite{Kerswell_14}).
+The presence of shear in two different directions is surely significant and a study in the spirit of \cite{Jiao21}, who recently looked at the synergy between the `lift-up' and Orr processes, could clarify this.

-Finally, we remark that the observation of \cite{Lozano-Duran21} presents a very plausible correction to Malkus's (1956) assertion that turbulent (spanwise-averaged) mean profiles are marginally stable.
-Rather than a long term (asymptotic) spectral condition, the mean profile may actually satisfy a threshold for rapid short term growth instead.
-The work presented here is consistent with the engine for this growth - the primary streak field - being in the near-wall region and has found that the growth threshold decreases with $Re_\tau$.
-Future DNS work will be needed to corroborate these findings and then the challenge will be to exploit them.